Configure the Validation API

 This response will be interpreted by the Dameware Remote Everywhere Applet and controls the Applet’s form behavior.
 Below is a list of the available tags for the response.
 Depending on the context, not all tags can be specified or will be interpreted simultaneously.

-This tag is mandatory and determines whether the support request should be created or not. the allowed values are TRUE and FALSE.
+This tag is mandatory and determines whether the support request should be created or not.
+The supported values are

 This tag is optional and allows the replacement of the client’s data values as they were submitted in the creation of a support request.
 The data will be visible to technicians in the Dameware Remote Everywhere console.

-The message_type and message_text tags are mandatory.
+message_text tags are mandatory.
 They specify the pop-up type and what message will be presented to the user.
-The supported message types are MSG_OK, MSG_YESNO, MSG_OKCANCEL, and can specify that an OK button pop-up will be activated, or a YES or NO button popup, or an OK button and a CANCEL button popups will be activated in that order.
+The supported message types are

 Here is a response example, where a data pre-validation has failed due to an invalid client number.
 An error message is presented to the client, indicating the situation.